GoInterject/GoInterject.github.io/wGetStarted/L-Drill-InventoryReport.md

 ##  **Overview**

-In this example, you will view drilling between reports using the same Inventory reports created during the [ Real World Inventory Walk-through ](/wAbout/Inventory-Reports_128091499.html) .
+In this example, you will view drilling between reports using the same Inventory reports created during the [ Real World Inventory Walk-through ](/wAbout/Inventory-Reports.html) .
 You will setup a drill between the **Inventory by Category** and **Inventory by Detail** pages of the workbook, then you will set up a hyperlink so the drill can be more intuitive to users.

 ###  Unfreezing the Report

-**Step 1:** First, open the Inventory Report Template, [ Interject_InventoryDemo](/wGetStarted/128409138.html) .
+**Step 1:** First, open the Inventory Report Template.
 This file has been prepared specifically for this exercise.
 Once opened, it should look like the screenshot below.

 ![](/images/L-Drill-Inventory/01.png)
 <br>